The Devil You Know (Heaven & Hell album)

-The Devil You Know is the only studio album by heavy metal band Heaven & Hell; the members had previously recorded as a group in an earlier line-up of Black Sabbath.
-The Devil You Know was Ronnie James Dio's final studio appearance prior to his death in May 2010.
+The Devil You Know is the only studio album by the British-American heavy metal band Heaven & Hell, and the third and final album to feature the lineup of Tony Iommi (guitar), Geezer Butler (bass), Ronnie James Dio (vocals), and Vinny Appice (drums), who had recorded Black Sabbath's albums Mob Rules (1981) and Dehumanizer (1992).
+It was also Dio's final studio album before his death in May 2010.

 The album's US import was released in Japan on 24 April 2009, four days earlier than its original due date of 28 April.
 The Japan domestic pressing which is a SHM-CD (Super High Material CD) was released on 27 April.
 It was produced by the band and sound engineer Mike Exeter.

-The Devil You Know reached the top 10 in its first week of release, debuted at No. 8 on the Billboard 200 chart, with 30,000 copies sold.
+The Devil You Know debuted at No. 8 on the Billboard 200 chart upon release, with 30,000 copies sold.
 It was awarded Best Album at the 2010 Metal Hammer Golden Gods Awards.

 Conception

 In 2007 the Ronnie James Dio-era Black Sabbath line-up recorded three new tracks, "The Devil Cried", "Shadow of the Wind", and "Ear in the Wall" for an upcoming greatest hits package entitled Black Sabbath: The Dio Years.
 Guitarist Tony Iommi said that the tracks were created because he felt there was nothing worth releasing in the vaults from the Dio-era studio recordings and so these new songs were written and recorded.
 The song "The Devil Cried" was released as a promotional single for the release.
 Initially Dio commented that after the recording of those songs, he expected to leave the band and return to Dio and that another "Sabbath album" was "the last thing on my mind".
 Iommi commented that Heaven & Hell agreed on an album whilst the band was in Japan on their 2007 tour.
 The band started work on the album before and after the Metal Masters Tour in Dio and Iommi's houses respectively.
 Each member submitted CDs of material for the project.
 Iommi described the work as "really good, pretty powerful".